Weissle/Random-Number-Generator/README.md

 RG >> a >> b >> c;
 ```
 ### Tips
-    //If you are not sure which kinds of random model will be used until the program runs, you can refer the tutorial below.
+    If you are not sure which kinds of random model will be used until the program runs, you can refer the tutorial below.
-    //Or the third part of test.cpp
+    Or the third part of test.cpp
 ```c
     RandomModel *ranGen;
     if ( /* use Normal Distribution Model */) ranGen = new NormalRandomGenerator(20, 10);